-The three passengers of the flight received a warm welcome upon their return, with a victory march in New York and a meeting with President Calvin Coolidge in the White House.
-Despite her small role in the achievement, Earhart became a celebrity.
-Her status was partly promoted enthusiastically by publisher George Putnam, who was one of the initiators of the flight and connected her to his vast social circle.
-Among other things, she was appointed to be an editor in Cosmopolitan magazine, where she wrote about aviation.
+The three flight participants received a warm welcome upon their return, with a victory march in New York and a meeting with President Calvin Coolidge in the White House.
+Despite her limited role in the achievement, Earhart became a celebrity.
+Her status was partly promoted enthusiastically by publisher George P. Putnam, who was one of the initiators of the flight and connected her to his vast social circle.
+This included her appointment as an editor in Cosmopolitan magazine, where she wrote about aviation.
 She was also appointed vice president of a local aviation company.
-During this time she participated in a number of flight competitions, and in 1930 was appointed the first president of the female pilot organization, The Ninety-Nines.
+During this time, she participated in a number of flight competitions, and in 1930, was appointed the first president of the female pilot organization, the Ninety-Nines.

-Earhart and Putnam denied rumors about having a romantic relationship.
-However, following his divorce in 1929, Putnam began persistently pursuing her until they married in 1931, after he promised to not attempt to tie her down like in the middle ages.
+Earhart and Putnam denied rumors about an affair, but following his divorce in 1929, Putnam began persistently pursuing her until they married in 1931, after he promised not to hold her to “a medieval code of faithfulness.”

 Around the time of their wedding, they began planning Earhart's solo flight across the Atlantic.
-On May 20th 1932, the fifth anniversary of Lindbergh flight, Earhart took off from Harbour Grace in east Canada on a Lockheed Vega 5B.
-Strong northern winds, accumulation of ice and mechanical difficulties did not enable her to reach Paris.
-She was forced to look for an alternative landing point, and after nearly 15 hours, she landed in a pasture not far from Londonderry in Northern Ireland.
+On May 20, 1932, the fifth anniversary of Lindbergh’s flight, Earhart took off from Harbour Grace in east Canada in a Lockheed Vega 5B plane.
+Strong northern winds, an accumulation of ice, and mechanical problems prevented her from reaching Paris.
+She was forced to look for an alternative landing point, and after nearly 15 hours, landed in a field not far from Londonderry in Northern Ireland.

-Her success made her a household name and won her many awards; among them were the Gold Medal of the National Geographic Society from President Herbert Clark Hoover, the Distinguished Flying Cross from Congress and the Cross of Knight of the Legion of Honor from the French Government.
+Her success made her a household name and won her many awards; among them were the Gold Medal of the National Geographic Society from President Herbert Clark Hoover, the Distinguished Flying Cross from Congress, and the Cross of Knight of the Legion of Honor from the French Government.
 In the years to come, Earhart continued to go out on daring flights.
-She flew on her own from Hawaii to California and was the first person to fly across both the Atlantic and the Pacific.
-She was also the first person to fly solo from Mexico City to New York.
-By 1935 she has broken seven aviation records for women, when she decided to take on the biggest challenge of all: to be the first woman to circumnavigate the globe.
+She flew solo from Hawaii to California and was the first person to cross both the Atlantic and the Pacific Oceans.
+She was also the first pilot to fly solo from Mexico City to New York.
+By 1935, she had broken seven aviation records for women, when she decided to take on the biggest challenge of all: to be the first woman to circumnavigate the globe.

 The end of the road

-In 1935, she became an advisor to the Aeronautical Engineering department at Purdue University and a special counselor to female students.
-As part of the agreement with the university, it funded the plane for the mission, the Lockheed Electra 10E, which was built especially for that purpose, with most of its body being used for storing additional fuel tanks.
+In 1935, she joined the Aeronautical Engineering department at Purdue University as an advisor and a special counselor to female students.
+As part of the agreement with the university, it funded the plane for the mission, the Lockheed Electra 10E, which was built especially for that purpose, with most of its body being used for auxiliary fuel tanks.

-Earhart created a crew comprised from two navigators and a stunt pilot, who served as a technical advisor for the mission.
-The plan was set to fly west, and in March 1937 the crew took off from Oakland, California to Hawaii.
-After a few days, during take-off in Hawaii, the plane hit a ground loop on the runway in Honolulu, with no certainty if the cause was pilot error or a mechanical problem.
-No one was injured, but the plane suffered severe damage and was returned to California for repair.
+Earhart formed a crew of two skilled navigators and a stunt pilot, who served as a technical advisor for the mission.
+The plan was to fly west, and in March 1937, the crew took off from Oakland, California to Hawaii.
+Several days later, the plane crashed during take-off in Hawaii, after it hit a ground loop on the runway in Honolulu, with no certainty if the cause was pilot error or a mechanical problem.
+No one was injured, but the plane suffered severe damage and was returned to California for extensive repairs.

-For the second trial, a number of weeks later, Earhart decided to fly east.
-Two of her crew members had to pass on the adventure due to prior engagements, and she was left with only her navigator Fred Noonan.
-They took off from California to Florida, from there continued to South America, crossed the Atlantic to Africa above the equator, and flew east through northern India, Indonesia and northern Australia.
-In the end of June they landed in Lae, New Guinea, after passing 35,000 km, with only 11,000 km remaining to fly across the Pacific Ocean.
+For the second trial, a few weeks later, Earhart decided to fly east.
+Two crew members had to pass on the adventure due to prior engagements, leaving her and navigator Fred Noonan.
+They took off from California to Florida, from there continued to South America, crossed the Atlantic to Africa above the equator, and flew east through northern India, Indonesia, and northern Australia.
+At the end of June, they landed in Lae, New Guinea, after passing 35,000 km, with only 11,000 km remaining to fly across the Pacific Ocean.

-The next stop on their track was the tiny Howland Island, which was 4,100 km away.
-Earhart and Noonan knew it would be very difficult to locate the small and flat island, which is less than two km long and only half a kilometer wide, especially in cloudy conditions.
-They coordinated in advance a radio connection to a United States Coast Guard ship that was anchored on the coast of the island, with the intent of using the ship's crew as a navigational aid.
+The next stop on their track was the tiny Howland Island, 4,100 km away.
+Earhart and Noonan knew it would be very difficult to locate the small and flat island, which is less than two kilometers long and only half a kilometer wide, especially in cloudy conditions.
+They coordinated in advance a radio connection to a US Coast Guard ship anchored on the coast of the island, with the intent of using the ship's crew as a navigational aid.

-The plane underwent additional renovation in Lae, having every redundant item removed from it in order to reduce weight and save on fuel for the challenging flight.
-On July 2nd 1937 the two took off.
-Problems arose right after takeoff, and witnesses said the plane radio antenna broke.
-Following, they encountered cloudier weather than expected, even though the forecast was clear.
-And as if that was not enough, they found out that the maps they had were not up-to-date, and the island was actually 10 km from where it was located on the map.
+The plane underwent additional renovation in Lae, removing any redundant item to reduce weight and save on fuel for the challenging flight.
+On July 2, 1937, the two took off.
+Problems emerged immediately after takeoff, and witnesses said the plane’s radio antenna broke.
+They encountered cloudier weather than expected, even though the forecast was clear.
+And, as if that was not enough, it was later found that their maps were outdated, showing the island 10 km from where it actually was.

-On the morning of July 3rd Noonan and Earhart contacted the ship, but the radio signal had many interferences, so it was not clear if they could hear the directions given by the sailors.
-Just before 8am the crew attempted to direct them to the island, and even gave them smoke signals, but it did not help.
-The plane most likely ran out of fuel and the two were forced to abandon it in the middle of the sea.
-The ship immediately went to search for them, and quickly additional aircraft and ships joined in, as instructed by President Franklin D. Roosevelt.
-The search was discontinued after two weeks, but Putnam decided to fund it for longer – with no success.
+On the morning of July 3, Noonan and Earhart contacted the ship, but the radio signal had many interferences, so it was not clear if they could hear the directions given by the ship’s crew.
+Just before 8 am, the crew attempted to provide radio directions, and even sent smoke signals, to no avail.
+The plane had probably ran out of fuel and the two were forced to abandon it over the ocean.
+The ship immediately set to find them, with additional aircraft and ships joining the search soon after, as instructed by President Franklin D. Roosevelt.
+Two weeks later, the search was discontinued, but Putnam decided to fund it for longer – with no success.
 No remains were found.
-In January 1939 the court in California declared Earhart dead.
+In January 1939, a California court declared Earhart dead.

 A role model for gender equality

-The disappearance of Earhart and Noonan was a gold mine for conspiracy theorists.
-Among other theories, it was claimed that she crashed the plane to commit suicide; or that her real mission was to spy on Japanese forces in the Pacific for the US government.
-One of the theories states that the two were captured by the Japanese and Earhart became the Tokyo Rose – a radio broadcaster, whose identity was never revealed and has led the Japanese propaganda broadcasts aimed at American soldiers in the Pacific in WWII.
-A movie that has been recently released, on the 80th anniversary of her disappearance, displays so-called evidence that Earhart died in the Japanese prison.
+Earhart and Noonan’s disappearance spawned a wealth of conspiracy theories.
+These included the claim that she crashed the plane to commit suicide; or that her real mission was to spy on Japanese forces in the Pacific for the US government.
+According to one theory, the two were captured by the Japanese and Earhart became Tokyo Rose – an unidentified English-speaking radio broadcaster who led Japanese propaganda broadcasts aimed at demoralizing the WWII American troops in the Pacific.
+A recent film, released on the 80th anniversary of her disappearance, displays so-called evidence that Earhart died in the Japanese prison.

-A more reasonable hypothesis regarding Earhart and Noonan's disappearance states that the plane sunk into the ocean after it ran out of fuel, a few dozen kilometers from Howland.
-Another hypothesis states that the two landed by mistake on Gardner Island, an uninhabited island a few hundred kilometers away from Howland, which now belongs to Kiribati and is called Nikumaroro.
+A more feasible hypothesis regarding the pair’s disappearance is that the plane sunk into the ocean after it ran out of fuel, a few dozen kilometers from Howland.
+Another hypothesis suggested that the two landed by mistake on Gardner Island, an uninhabited island a few hundred kilometers away from Howland, which now belongs to Kiribati and is called Nikumaroro.
 An expedition to this island revealed aluminum pieces and a plastic window that may have belonged to their plane, as well as a few improvised tools, but no remains were identified with high certainty and no human body remains were found.

-Earhart is still remembered to this day as one of the most prominent figures in aviation history.
-Many institutions and landmarks are named after her; from schools and educational institutions, through streets and bridges throughout the US, and up to a dwarf planet and a US Navy cargo ship.
-Purdue University and many other institutes give scholarships and awards named after her, and her portrait has appeared on postal stamps, as well as in a museum established in her birth city.
+To this day, Earhart is remembered as one of the most prominent figures in aviation history.
+Numerous institutions and landmarks are named after her – from schools and educational institutions, through streets and bridges throughout the US, a dwarf planet, and a US Navy cargo ship.
+Purdue University and many other institutions have named scholarships they award after her, and her portrait has appeared on postal stamps, as well as in a museum established in her birth city.
 In addition, many documentaries and feature films were made about her.

-Most importantly, however, Earhart has inspired many people who found an interest in aviation, due to her personal story, and has served as a role model for many women who strived for equality in professions and fields that were considered "masculine".
-She inspired over a thousand female pilots, who volunteered for the US Air Force in WWII and served as training and cargo pilots.
-Many other women, in aviation and other fields walked in her footsteps and were inspired by her success.
-She has proven that when it comes to wisdom, audacity and will power, women are not only equal to men, but can also surpass them.
+But most importantly, through her personal story, Earhart has inspired many who were drawn to aviation, and serves as a role model for numerous women who worked to achieve equality in professions and fields considered “masculine.”
+Over a thousand female pilots followed her lead and volunteered to the US Air Force in WWII, serving as training and cargo pilots.
+Many other women, in aviation as in other fields, sought to walk in her footsteps and were inspired by her success.
+Amelia Earhart has proven that when it comes to wisdom, audacity and will power, women are not only equal to men, but can also surpass them.